eterniter06/volnoti/README.md

 - [Option for showing any icon after the daemon is started](#custom-activity-icons-at-runtime)
 - [Hide the progressbar for an icon](#no-progressbar)

-Other changes to the project include help message changes, change in an error message, a changed brightness icon and an updated PKGBUILD file for arch linux (not in AUR).
+Other changes to the project include help message changes, change in an error message, changed icons and an updated PKGBUILD file for arch linux (not in AUR).

 ## Distribution packages